eugenia1984/english/glossary.md

 - **Collaboration** refers to working together with others to achieve a common goal.

+- **Compensate** means to make up for something that is missed or lacking.
+It's often used to describe actions taken to balance out an absence or deficiency.
+For example: ``If you skip lunch, you might compensate by eating more at dinner``, meaning: not having lunch and then eating more later to make up for it.

 - **Compliance** means following rules and doing what is required in a job.
 It is about making sure we do things the right way.
 For example, ``In our job, compliance with safety rules keeps everyone safe``.

 - **Comply with** means to act according to a rule, order, or request.
 Usually comply is followed by with.
 For example, to comply with indicates what needs to be followed.
 For example, ``Companies must comply with environmental regulations means businesses must follow rules about protecting the environment``.